 Making drawers virtually with SketchList 3D

-This is the third of three posts and videos explaining how to design a wall storage unit with three assemblies container doors and drawers.
+This is the third of three posts and videos explaining how to design a wall storage unit with three assemblies container doors and drawers with our woodworking design software.
 You’ll find that making drawers on the computer screen allows you to think about the different methods you might use to design a drawer.
 Of course you can do it anyway you think is best.

 This post goes through the process explaining how some of the SketchList 3D tools work.
 Remember, there are only 3 steps – insert, resize, and locate.

 Let’s get stated.